-If cocktail-ready jewelry is representative of coming alive, then simplistic pendants and rings featuring specimens of raw gemstones like dioptase, spinel and opal are representative of inward-looking and connecting with its universal essence, just as El Khalil did at the start of the pandemic.
+If cocktail-ready jewelry is representative of coming back to life, then simplistic pendants and rings featuring specimens of raw gemstones like dioptase, spinel, and opal are representative of coming within and connection with its universal essence, just as El Khalil did at the start of the pandemic.

 “Conversations with the Moon” is a collection centered on exquisite gemstones, which El Khalil chose to reflect “the colors, textures and luminosity of the moon”.

 It features apatite, which El Khalil described as the reflection of the moon on water at night; morganite, a reference to the color of rare “pink moons”; chalcedony, similar to the dark side of the moon; matte gray jade, similar to the surface of the moon in shadow; tourmaline is akin to “moonlight reflecting the glass buildings of New York;” and faceted topaz to represent the moon when it is at its brightest and brightest.